I HAVEN’T FILED MY TAXES IN YEARS, WHAT SHOULD I DO?

 If you have made a decision to give up your citizenship, Locus can help you in the process.

 Staying current to tax obligations is a major component in the renunciation process as you may even be required to file eight tax returns along with the Foreign Bank Account Reports.
 Depending on the local U.S. embassy, the steps and required documents vary.
-We recommend that you consult with the embassy to know the exact tax requirements, so we can prepare your taxes accordingly.
+We recommend that you consult with the embassy to know the exact tax requirements, so we can help in preparing your taxes accordingly.